infor-design/enterprise/components/colors/colors.md

 ## Accessibility

 * Do not use color alone to indicate state.
-Meaning if you use a color then also use an icon or text to explain the meaning in case someone is color blind.
+If you use a color then also use an icon or text to explain the meaning in case someone is color blind and unable to discern the meaning of the status based on the color.
-* Some of the colors in the palette need either a light or dark color for proper color contrast.
-This can be seen in the [palette example]( ../components/colors/example-index)